joshmalina/downtowndharma/README.md

 We are a meditation community, rooted in Buddhism and open to wisdom from across traditions, offering a safe haven for curious minds and loving hearts in downtown DC.
 We are community-driven and volunteer-led, supporting each other through life's challenges with kindness and friendship.
 Modeling a generous, inclusive alternative to intolerance and isolation in our society, we meditate and gather to meet all of our experience with greater wisdom, balance, and love.

-## Sit.
-Move.
-Connect.
-Awakening in Community

-A Weekend Retreat with Downtown Dharma | Sep 20-22, 2024

-Give yourself a break from daily life, and join us for a [two-night residential retreat](https://imcw.org/event/?eventId=1519) to deepen your mindfulness practice and open to our natural capacity to be present, loving and spacious.
-We will connect with ourselves and others via seated meditation, mindful movement, and relational practice.
-Conceived and designed by the community of Downtown Dharma, all are welcome and encouraged to attend.

-  - When: September 20-22, 2024 (Friday to Sunday)
-  - Where: [Seven Oaks Retreat Center](https://www.google.com/maps/place/Sevenoaks+Retreat+Center/@38.2962188,-78.3578109,15z/data=!4m2!3m1!1s0x0:0xd2bd715bf6013e91?sa=X&ved=1t:2428&ictx=111) in Madison, VA (about 2 hours from DC)
-  - Lead Teachers: Kristin Barker and Travis Spencer
-  - More Info and To Register: Check out the [IMCW retreat page](https://imcw.org/event/?eventId=1519)

 ## Book Club

 We have a book club that meets once a month.
 Sometimes it's a book, sometime's it's not!
 Join